On behalf of our leadership team, faculty, and staff, welcome to the BS Medicine undergraduate degree program.

-The Bachelor of Science in Medicine is a four-year degree program designed and delivered as a collaboration between medical care professionals, basic scientists, and humanists, with focus on clinical reasoning and case-based learning.
-Many classes are taught by practicing physicians and medical scientists.
+The four-year program is designed and delivered as a collaboration between medical care professionals, basic scientists, and humanists, focusing on clinical reasoning and case-based learning.
+Nearly half of our classes are taught by practicing physicians and medical scientists.

 You will choose one of the following emphases to complete your requirements for the BS-Medicine.

 Completion of the BS in Medicine prepares students who wish to pursue specific healthcare careers or who may wish to continue their education by pursuing graduate programs such as medical school*, physician assistant school, physical therapy doctoral programs, dental school, postgraduate clinical research programs, or other specialized professional programs in health care or health sciences.